Renormalised 3-point functions of stress tensors and conserved currents in CFT: Results for renormalised correlators

 \paragraph{Three dimensions.} In $d=3$, the form factors read

 making use of the symmetric polynomials defined in \eqref{e:variables}.
-The solution depends on two undetermined constants, $\ren{1}^{(0)}$ and $\ren{2}^{(0)}$, which we have relabelled as $\ren{1}$ and $\ren{2}$.
-A straightforward check confirms that all primary and secondary CWIs are satisfied.
+A simple check confirms that all primary and secondary CWIs are satisfied.
+The solution involves two undetermined constants, $\ren{1}^{(0)}$ and $\ren{2}^{(0)}$, which we have relabelled as $\ren{1}$ and $\ren{2}$.
+Note however that $C_2$ can be set to zero through the action of three-dimensional tensorial degeneracies, as discussed in \cite{Bzowski:2013sza} and appendix \ref{app:3ddeg}.